pucherot/Pi.Alert/docs/NETWORK_RELATIONSHIP.md

 ### First start

-When you open the "Network" page for the first time, it is almost empty.
 When you open the page for the 1st time it is almost empty.
 Under a narrow empty box there is another one, which has the title "Unassigned devices" and can be expanded.
 This box lists all devices that are not yet assigned to a network component.

 ![Manage unassigned Devices][Manage_unassigned_Devices]